-One of my favourite blogs is Maya Made and she recently showed readers how to use a poppy flower pod as a stamp.
-The poppy flower stamp creates a lovely little sun shape.
+We decided to ditch the paintbrushes for this piece of summery art.
+Instead, we went to the garden.
+We had just cleared out the dead flower heads, to get ready for our summer garden.
+I had a pile of dead poppy flower heads.
+The poppy flower head stamp creates a lovely little sun shape.
 Perfect for our summer solstice door hanging.
-It’s a simple as cutting your poppy, when it is done blooming.
-Stamp the pod into an ink pad and stamp onto the paper.
+It’s as simple as cutting your poppy when it is done blooming.
+Stamp the pod into an ink pad, or paint, and stamping it onto the paper.

-Another easy stamping technique.
-Start by brushing the paint onto your child’s hand.
-Stamp your hand, or child’s hand, onto the paper.
-Rotate the paper, or the hand, and repeat until you have sun shape you like.
+Here’s another super easy stamping technique.
+We love making handprint art.
+Start by brushing yellow or orange acrylic paint onto the palm of your hand.
+Stamp your hand onto the paper.
+Rotate the paper, or the hand, and repeat until you have the sun shape you like.